 The school is fortunate to have a Science, Technology, Engineering and Mathematics (STEM) Lab located in the school Library and networked computers and iPads.
-ICT is embedded within classroom programs and students have access to class sets of laptops and iPads.
+In 2025 the school is offering a comprehensive Digital technologies program to all students.
+Importantly ICT is embedded within classroom programs and students have access to class sets of laptops and iPads.